A Beginner’s Guide To The Dune Universe

 Final Thoughts

-Now that you’ve got the essential background – the setting, the society, and the critical role of spice – you’re ready to dive into Dune.
-Whether you want to read the book or watch the movie adaptation, you’ll now have a better grasp of what makes this world so rich and compelling.
+Now that you understand the Imperium, the Great Houses, and the indispensable role of spice, you’re ready to explore Dune.
+Whether through the original novel or the latest film adaptation, you’ll have a better grasp of what makes this universe so detailed and compelling.